Easy Snickerdoodle Bundt Cake

 Snickerdoodle Bundt Cake

-I love serving this cake with a side of vanilla ice cream or dusted with powdered sugar, and leftovers make the very best breakfast. 🙂
+I love serving slices with a side of vanilla ice cream or dusted with powdered sugar, and leftovers make the very best breakfast. 🙂

 Craving more cake?
 Don’t miss my collection of homemade bundt cake recipes with favorites like fudgy double chocolate bundt cake and moist red velvet bundt cake.